brianrp2000/NumberGuessGame/README.md

         validateInput(array);
 }
 ```
-8. As we saw in the **scanConsole** method we need to define another method call **validateInput** that takes a char array as input, in here we will make sure that the user enters a command specified in the char array of possible user commands
+8. As we saw in the **scanConsole** method we need to define another method call **validateInput** that takes a char array as input, in here we will make sure that the user enters a command specified in the char array of possible user inputs
 ```java
 private void validateInput(char[] array){
    boolean isValidInput = false;